-2. We can also and alternatively directly state – that is not acceptable treatment towards me, I do not accept what you are saying to me right now, or that hurts me, and I am going to exit from this conversation – and then walk away.
+2. We can alternatively directly state – that is not acceptable treatment, I do not accept how you are specking to me, or that hurts me, and I am going to exit from this conversation – and then walk away.
 That is also setting a personal boundary.
 If the person presses you to continue to engage in the conversation, be firm and tell them you are not willing to talk until they can be respectful, then remove yourself from the room and end it there.
 Do not let them take control; take control of the situation yourself.

-3. Also, do not engage in an argument or any type of confrontation.
+3. Do not engage in an argument or confrontation.
 This will only cause the person to retaliate and it will make things much worse for you.
 Simply set a limit and walk away.
-Setting boundaries is a way to show our self-respect and to preserve our self-esteem.
-It is drawing a line between what is OK and what is not OK.
+Setting boundaries is a way to communicate self-respect and to preserve self-esteem.
+Boundaries draw a definitive line between what is acceptable treatment and what is unacceptable treatment.
 We do not have to accept poor treatment, nor should we.

 Remove the Toxic Person From Your Life

-Another option is to remove yourself and sever the friendship or relationship entirely.
-Easier said than done, but sometimes, this is the only option left – especially if you have tried everything else including trying to talk to the person, reason with the person and trying to get them to change their behavior or treatment of you.
+Another option is to remove yourself and sever the friendship or relationship.
+Easier said than done, but sometimes, this is the only option left – especially if you have tried everything else including trying to talk to the person, reason with the person and get them to change their behavior and treatment of you.

 However, there comes a time when you have to ask yourself the question, is this relationship doing more harm to me than good?
-And be honest with yourself when answering that question.
-Look at the history and the patterns of behavior over time.
+Be honest with yourself when answering this question.
+Look at the pattern of behaviors over time.

-With a lover, there is less of a commitment involved than with a marriage, and it can be a little easier to sever ties, depending on the level of involvement and length of time together.
-But you should ask yourself the same question I posed above, again, being 100% honest with yourself.
+With a lover, there is less of a commitment involved than in a marriage, and it can be a little easier to sever ties, depending on the level of involvement and length of time together.
+But you should still; ask yourself the same question posed above, again, being 100% honest with yourself.

-Within a marriage, especially a long-term marriage where children, a shared home and finances are involved, it can be much harder and more complex.
-In this case, I recommend trying couples and individual therapy first.
-Sometimes, therapy can transform a toxic relationship dynamic, if and only if the person is willing to listen to and respect your feedback and make substantial changes.
+Within a marriage, especially a long-term marriage where children, a shared home and finances are involved, it can be harder and much more complex.
+Sometimes, I will recommend couples or individual therapy, depending on the nature of the toxic relationship dynamic.
+Sometimes, therapy can transform the dynamic, if and only if the person is willing to listen, respect your feedback and make substantial changes in behavior.

-When children, homes or finances are involved, it is worth the effort to at least try.
-If after couples therapy nothing changes, then it is time to look reality square in the face, make a change yourself and leave the marriage.
-You will be much happier and mentally healthier in the long run – trust me – and it is well worth the price of going through a divorce.
+When children, homes and finances are involved, it may be worth the effort to try therapy, again depending on the level of toxicity and the nature of the dynamic.
+If therapy does not make a difference, then it is time to look reality square in the face, make a change yourself and leave the marriage.
+You will be far happier and healthier in the long run.
+Leaving is well worth the price of going through a divorce.

-And sometimes, we may even have to sever a relationship with an extremely toxic family member.
-Sometimes this is the only recourse when everything else has been tried, and when the toxicity of that relationship is ruining your life.
+Sometimes, we may even have to sever a relationship with a toxic family member.
+Sometimes this is the only recourse when all other avenues have been explored, and when the toxicity of that relationship is literally ruining your life.

-And when I say ruining your life, I mean literally.
-What I mean is when the toxic person is severely impacting your own mental health, financial stability, your livelihood, career or job stability, your marriage, your friendships, or any other important aspect of your life that is going downhill because of the toxic person.
+What I mean by that is when the toxic person is severely impacting your mental health, financial stability, your livelihood, career or job stability, your marriage, your friendships, or any other important aspect of your life.
 It is time to sever the relationship.
 It is especially hard when it comes to family members, but sometimes there is no other recourse.

-In sum, your well-being, your mental stability and your ability to be free from people who drag you down as opposed to lift you up is very important and vital to your happiness.
-Over recent years, I have deliberately and purposely taken steps to recognize and immediately avoid and remove all toxic people from my own life, which is a large factor that has contributed to my overall happiness today.
+In sum, your well-being, your mental stability and your ability to be free from people who drag you down versus lifting you up is important and vital to your happiness.
+Over recent years, I have deliberately taken steps to recognize, avoid and remove toxic people from my own life, which is a factor that has contributed to my happiness today.

-For more information on identifying and dealing with toxic people, here is a great resource: How to Cut Toxic People From Your Life.
+For more information on identifying and dealing with toxic people, here is an excellent resource: How to Cut Toxic People From Your Life.

-Here’s to limiting and removing toxicity from your life and to your happiness!
+So, here’s to limiting and/or removing toxicity from your life and here’s to your happiness!